SkylerClayne/threaded-encryption/README.md

 A very odd encryption technique for a class assignment.

 ## Execution
-Run the make file, test with the testing script.
+Test with the testing script.
-or run your own tests!
+or, run the make file and get encrypting!